Thursday, 27th April 2017

 This seminar will examine next steps for tackling the funding challenges facing the cultural sector in England, and the latest progress in implementing proposals set out in the Culture White Paper.

-It takes place as the Department for Culture, Media and Sport carries out a tailored review of Arts Council England, and in anticipation of a review into the Heritage Lottery Fund, and as HM Treasury analyses feedback from its consultation on the design of a new tax relief for museums and galleries.
+It takes place as the Department for Culture, Media and Sport analyses feedback from its tailored review of Arts Council England, in light of a separate review into the National Heritage Memorial Fund and Heritage Lottery Fund, and in anticipation of a new tax relief for museums and galleries following a consultation held by HM Treasury.
 Discussion will also be informed by the Creative Industries Council’s five year strategy which focuses on financial sustainability, growing exports and IP management, and amid continuing economic uncertainty over the impact of the UK’s withdrawal from the EU on central and local government spending.

 Sessions will consider the way forward for fostering a sustainable and competitive sector moving forwards, with particular focus on mitigating the impact of further predicted reductions to local authority, grant-in-aid and lottery funding, including securing a fair spread of public investment across England and promoting effective financial management within the sector.